MIM-SP/CT4Batt/README.md

 This framework can be extended to:
 - Incorporate advanced instance segmentation techniques.
 - Enhance attention modules for improved feature extraction.
-- Add shape priors for better performance on complex geometries.
+- Add shape priors for better performance on batteries with complex geometries.

 ---